 A History of Industry and Asbestos in Dallas

-Even though it is the largest U.S. metropolitan area with no link to the sea, Dallas has always been a major hub for industry and big business.
-Its first major commodity was cotton.
-However, the invention of the internal combustion engine in the late 19th Century made oil extraction and refining one of the keystones of Texas’ economy.

-[Later]

-A History of Industry and Asbestos in Dallas

 Dallas has long been a major hub for industry and big business.
 Its first major commodity was cotton.
 But by the late 19th Century, oil extraction and refining became a keystones of the Texas and Dallas economies.